KAXUN01/Mail-Wizard/email-writer-frontend/README.md

 npm run dev: Starts the development server. npm run build: Builds the app for production.

-## Folder Structure
-email-writer-frontend/
-├── public/            # Static files
-├── src/
-│   ├── components/    # Reusable components
-│   ├── pages/         # App pages
-│   ├── App.jsx        # Main App component
-│   ├── main.jsx       # Entry point
-│   └── styles/        # Custom styling
-├── .env               # Environment variables
-├── package.json       # Project dependencies and scripts
-└── vite.config.js     # Vite configuration

 ## Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch: git checkout -b feature/your-feature.
+- Create a new branch: git checkout -b feature/your-feature.
-Commit your changes: git commit -m 'Add some feature'.
+- Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/your-feature.
+- Push to the branch: git push origin feature/your-feature.
-Open a pull request.
+- Open a pull request.

 ## License
 This project is licensed under the MIT License.